pdf-icon

 I2C Bus Configuration

-• Add the I2C components.
-The I2C bus is shared by the IMU, power management IC, and current/voltage monitors.
+• Add I2C component.
+The I2C bus is shared by the IMU, power management chip, and current/voltage monitoring chips.

 i2c: